What was here before?

 How did this site become a playground?

 The City of New York acquired Albemarle Playground in 1960.
 Serving as the recreational facility for adjacent P.S.
 230, as well as for the surrounding community, this park opened in 1961 as a Jointly Operated Playground (JOP).
 Beginning in 1938, the Board of Education (now the Department of Education) agreed to provide land next to schools where NYC Parks could build and maintain playgrounds that could be used by the school during the day and by the public when school is not in session.

 In 1996, NYC Parks completed a major reconstruction of the playground, and in 2021 the site’s synthetic turf field and basketball court were rebuilt.

-Albemarle Road, which runs from Flatbush Avenue to Nostrand Avenue, was originally named Ausable Avenue, and was renamed Butler Street in 1897.
-At the turn of the century, it was fashionable to use old English names for streets and neighborhoods.
-This neighborhood’s namesake is the borough of Kensington in London.
-Other streets in the neighborhood also have English names.
+Albemarle Road, which runs from Flatbush Avenue to Nostrand Avenue, was originally named Ausable Avenue and was renamed Butler Street in 1897.
+At the turn of the century, it was fashionable to use old English names for streets and neighborhoods, including many streets in this neighborhood which is itself named after the borough of Kensington in London.
 In 1904, Albemarle Road was named after the street in London, which itself is named for the Duke of Albemarle.
 Other namesakes of Albemarle include counties in North Carolina and Virginia, as well as the largest and highest island of the Galapagos Islands, also known as Isabella Island.